acgeospatial/awesome-earthobservation-code/README.md

 - [training-workshop](https://github.com/planetlabs/training-workshop) - This repo contains all materials used on Planet's training workshop for Bahrain Defense Force
 - [sentinel](https://github.com/techforspace/sentinel) - Repository created for the Earth Observation Sentinel project (use with SNAP) `Python`
 - [Python for Geospatial Analysis](https://www.tomasbeuzen.com/python-for-geospatial-analysis/README.html) - A crashcourse introduction to using Python to wrangle, plot, and model geospatial data `Python`
+- [pyGIS](https://github.com/mmann1123/pyGIS) - pyGIS is an online textbook covering all the core geospatial functionality available in `Python`.
+This includes handling vector and raster data, satellite remote sensing, machine learning and deep learning applications

 ## Deep learning and Machine Learning
 - [future learn course - artificial intelligence for earth monitoring](https://www.futurelearn.com/courses/artificial-intelligence-for-earth-monitoring)